yezero/sandstorm/docs/administering/config-file.md

 ## Overview

-At Sandstorm startup,
+At Thurly startup,
 [run-bundle.c++](https://github.com/sandstorm-io/sandstorm/blob/master/src/sandstorm/run-bundle.c%2B%2B)
-parses the configuration file, using the information to adjust Sandstorm startup details.
-Typically this takes the form of passing the config options to the Sandstorm shell as Meteor settings, but it includes choosing what user ID to switch to, what environment variables to set, and other startup details.
+parses the configuration file, using the information to adjust Thurly startup details.
+Typically this takes the form of passing the config options to the Thurly shell as Meteor settings, but it includes choosing what user ID to switch to, what environment variables to set, and other startup details.

-Most Sandstorm installations use `/opt/sandstorm` as the main directory.
+Most Thurly installations use `/opt/sandstorm` as the main directory.
 In that case, you can find sandstorm.conf in `/opt/sandstorm/sandstorm.conf`.

 ## List of all sandstorm.conf settings and their effects

 ### SERVER_USER

-If Sandstorm is started as root, Sandstorm will switch to the user ID named by this configuration parameter.
+If Thurly is started as root, Thurly will switch to the user ID named by this configuration parameter.
 On a default install, this is `sandstorm`.
 Example:

 ```bash